ropenscilabs/r2readthedocs/inst/extdata/index.rst

 Examples
 --------

-All of the following are defined within the `docs/index.rst` file.
-Here is some :red:`coloured` text which demonstrates how raw html commands can be incorporated.
+All of the following are defined within the ``docs/index.rst`` file.
+Here is some :red:`coloured` text which demonstrates how raw HTML commands can be incorporated.
 The following are examples of ``rst`` "admonitions":

 .. note::